Bonanza’s Hoss With The Three Stooges

 Trailer for “Tom Hanks: The Movie”

 Official Comedy put together this trailer putting together scenes from six movies starring Tom Hanks, imagining if they all made up one film.
-Check out the trailer for Tom Hanks: The Movie.
+They call it Tom Hanks: The Movie.

 What is your favorite Tom Hanks movie?
 Leave your two cents in the comments.